vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/07/021/02_pra_yanti.md

 <details><summary>Jamison Brereton Notes</summary>

 it refers to some sort of negatively viewed plant (a parasitic plant, acdg. to Grassmann; see also EWA s.v.), neither of which is helpful here.
 I think it better to start with the root √vand ‘praise, extol’ and give it a negative twist appropriate to the context, hence my ‘sycophant’: praise gone wrong.
 A similar negative interpretation is needed for the usually positive term vedyā́- in the same phrase.
 Why vándanā is neuter and not masculine isn’t clear to me; perhaps a better tr. would be “sycophancy, sycophantic (words).”
-With sorcerers and flatterers in this first hemistich we then have two different ways in which rtḁ́ can be undermined within our own community, while the arí- ‘stranger’ whose ways are contrary to ours and the phallusworshippers in the second hemistich represent external threats to ṛtá-.
+With sorcerers and flatterers in this first hemistich we then have two different ways in which rtḁ́ can be undermined within our own community, while the arí- ‘stranger’ whose ways are contrary to ours and the phallusworshippers in the second hemistich represent external threats to ṛtá-.

 In c víṣuṇa- ordinarily means ‘variable, various’, which here shades into ‘variant’ and, with the negative reading prevailing in this verse, ‘contrary’.